 Looking objectively at the CT6 PHEV, it's kind of easy to see why it is going away.
-It's a very nice car, pleasant to drive and all, but it's expensive considering it lacks Cadillac's excellent system, and it's built in China.
+It's a very nice car, pleasant to drive and all, but it's expensive considering it lacks Cadillac's excellent Super Cruise system, and it's built in China.

-Given the current political situation with Chinese sedans are already a in the US, it doesn't look likely that this particular turkey will be getting a pardon from the folks in Detroit., and the fact that
+Given the current political situation with Chinese import tariffs, and the fact that sedans are already a tough sell in the US, it doesn't look likely that this particular turkey will be getting a pardon from the folks in Detroit.